BibliothecaDAO/master-scroll/docs/background/loot.md

 Read more > https://loot.foundation/

-## Why we build on the Loot
+## Why we build on Loot

 Loot is unique — in the spirit of CC0, there is no central team, no central roadmap and no company that backs it.

-Loot is a decentralized community of builders, creators, artists, writers and players who are building a world, together.
+Loot is a decentralized community of builders, creators, artists, writers and players who are building a world together.

 It's this community of builders that we are building with.
 Together, we are bringing this open source world to life.